pboechat/crypto_list/README.md

 ## Legacy Support

 If the file does not start with the magic header it is treated as legacy.
 The app will ask for the legacy salt file; after a successful save the file migrates to the new format automatically.

-The web app also supports opening legacy files: when you open a legacy `.crypto_list`, it will prompt you to select the matching `.salt` file.
-On save, it migrates to v2 and offers the new file as a download.

 ## Security Notes